-All injuries and incidents, including damage to property, regardless of severity, are to be reported by completing an Injury/Incident Report and Investigation form (available in two formats) Please use the PDF version of the form if you have issues opening the Fillable PDF version.:
+All injuries and incidents, including damage to property, regardless of severity, are to be reported by completing the Injury and Incident Reporting E-Form found at the link below:

 Supervisors/Deans are responsible for:

 - Ensuring that the injured person receives first aid immediately, if required.

 - Arranging to have the individual transported to the hospital to receive medical attention, if required.